-Figure 12.44uMshwathi Regional Bulk Water Supply Scheme Phase 6.
+Figure 12.50 uMshwathi Regional Bulk Water Supply Scheme Phase 6.

-Umgeni Water will own, operate and maintain the infrastructure of the uMshwathi RBWSS Phase 6 and will sell potable water from this system to Umgungundlovu and iLembe District Municipalities as well as Ethekwini Metro as per the Bulk Water Supply Agreement.
+uMngeni-uThukela Water will own, operate and maintain the infrastructure of the uMshwathi RBWSS Phase 6 and will sell potable water from this system to Umgungundlovu and iLembe District Municipalities as well as Ethekwini Metro as per the Bulk Water Supply Agreement.